openstack/security-doc/security-threat-analysis/source/threat-analysis-process.rst

 Follow-up from the threat analysis review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Create a Master Bug for the TA review.
-The summary and description should
-  both say "Threat Analysis Review for [ServiceName].
-Include the PTL,
-  Service Architect, Security Architect, and Architecture page link in the
-  description.
 - Create a separate bug for each of the security findings listed in the TA
   Review notes.
 - Update the Threat Analysis Review Etherpad each of the new launchpad bug